Photos By Meta – Photography Tips – Learn Meta’s Top Sony Camera Tips

 Small Aperture Lens Sizes (Top: Left Diagram) like f/32 will Sharpen the background and result in a Wide Depth of Field (more area in focus), which is very handy for Landscapes and Macro Photography, when using External Lighting.

-Aperture Priority Mode typically requires a Sturdy Tripod, because the Shutter Speed is decided by the Digital Camera, and can often fall below the 1/60th of a second, the Minimum Hand Held Shutter Speed (Refer to Shutter Speeds Below).
+Aperture Priority Mode typically requires a Sturdy Tripod, because the Shutter Speed is decided by the Camera, and can often fall below the 1/60th of a second, the Minimum Hand Held Shutter Speed (Refer to Shutter Speeds Below).

 Meta typically shoots most of her Macro Photography in A Mode when using a Sturdy Tripod.